Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Poor Sleep Position

 Ideally, you should sleep in a neutral position.
-This means that your head, neck, and spine should be in alignment.
+This means your head, neck, and spine should be in alignment.
 However, many people sleep in a position that puts strain on their muscles.

 For example, if you sleep on your stomach, you may end up arching your back and straining your neck and shoulder muscles.
-Sleeping on your side can also cause muscle pain, especially if you curl up in a fetal position (5).
+Sleeping on your side can also cause muscle pain, particularly if you curl up in a fetal position (5).

 Sleeping on your back with a pillow under your knees can help take the strain off your muscles and improve sleep quality.

-Stress And Anxiety
+Stress and Anxiety

 Stress and anxiety are common causes of muscle tension (14).